Byzantine–Hungarian War (1180–1185): Recovery of the lost provinces

 Béla III immediately intended to reorganize the royal administration in Croatia and Dalmatia.
 His confidant Denis was installed as Ban of Slavonia in 1181.
 He was also styled as "Ban of Croatia and Dalmatia", then "governor of maritime parts" in 1183, and "Ban of Maritime Provinces" (Primorje, Tengermellék) in 1184, which reflect he had jurisdiction over all Croatia and Dalmatia, and his suzerainty extended until the river Danube.
 Historian Judit Gál considered after Béla recovered Dalmatia, Hungary's territories beyond the Drava were initially consolidated under a single ban after 1183.
 Simultaneously with Denis' appointment, Maurus Győr was installed as "governor of the whole coastal province" already by February 1181, when resided in Zadar and was involved in a verdict about some possession rights.
 Accordingly, Maurus functioned as the deputy of Denis, supervising the coastal territories along the Adriatic Sea.
 King Béla also sought to re-establish pro-Hungarian ecclesiastical organization in Dalmatia: the 13th-century chronicler Thomas the Archdeacon narrates that the monarch wished the burghers of Split to elect a Hungarian national as archbishop of Split in order to fill the dignity.
 However, the citizens refused to elect the king's protegee and physician Peter and petitioned to the Holy See.
 In 1181, Pope Alexander III urged Béla III to respect the burghers of Split's privilege to free elect of their archbishop.
 Under the pressure of the Hungarians, despite the intervention of the Roman Curia, Peter was elected Archbishop of Split by the local citizens in 1185.
 Nevertheless, Peter already acted as de facto prelate in the previous years, and royal charters in Hungary styled him as Archbishop of Split since 1180.

 Simultaneously with the recovery of Croatia and Dalmatia, the Hungarian army marched into Syrmia too, but the details of the reconquest of the province in the Central Balkans are also obscure.
 Béla's troops seized and ravaged the region of Belgrade and Barancs (now Braničevo in Serbia).
+Thereafter, the Hungarian army advanced as far as to the Morava Valley.
 It took place in the summer of 1181 at the latest.
 Andronikos Komnenos, marching to Constantinople with an army, accused Maria of Antioch, the mother and regent of the young Byzantine Emperor, Alexios II, of inciting Béla—her brother-in-law—to ravage the region of Belgrade and Barancs in May 1182, implying that Béla had by that time occupied Syrmia.